Index

 • FATCA’s goal is to prevent non-reporting or under-reporting of foreign assets by U.S. taxpayers

 • India signed an Inter-Governmental Agreement (IGA) with the U.S. in 2015.
-It is compulsory for Indian Financial Institutions to comply with FATCA rules.
+Indian Financial Institutions must comply with FATCA rules.

 What is FATCA (Foreign Account Tax Compliance Act)?

-The HIRE Act promoted incentives to businesses for hiring unemployed workers.
-And the FATCA was a part of legislation that took care of countering tax evasion to ensure more tax revenue to the public exchequer.
+The HIRE Act provided incentives to businesses to hire unemployed workers.
+And FATCA was part of legislation that helped counter tax evasion, ensuring more tax revenue for the public exchequer.

 FACTA mandates that foreign financial institutions (FFIs) obtain self-disclosure from their account holders and report information about U.S. taxpayers.
 It ensures U.S. taxpayers correctly disclose their foreign assets.